Our site may be slower due to heavy traffic from automated "bots" and AI crawlers. We're working to fix this.

 Collapse Overview

-Katia Cnop, DO is the Associate Medical Director for USC Street Medicine as well as an Assistant Professor of Clinical Family Medicine.
-She received her undergraduate degrees in Biology and in Psychology from University of California, Santa Cruz.
-Prior to attending medical school, Dr. Cnop lived in rural Guatemala while working as the Complex Care Coordinator for Maya Health Alliance, a primary care organization that provides high quality health care to indigenous Maya communities in their preferred (Mayan) language.
-She herself is fluent in Spanish.
-She returned to the United States to attend medical school at the Burrell College of Osteopathic Medicine, located in borderland region of New Mexico.
-She completed her residency in Family Medicine and then her fellowship in Addiction Medicine at Ventura County Medical Center in Ventura, California.
-She is inspired by marginalized and underserved populations and it is this which has brought her back to California to serve the unsheltered homeless communities of Los Angeles.
+Katia Cnop, DO (she/her) is the Associate Medical Director for USC Street Medicine and an Assistant Professor of Clinical Family Medicine at the Keck School of Medicine.
+She received her undergraduate degrees in Biology and Psychology from the University of California, Santa Cruz, before moving to rural Guatemala where she worked for Wuqu’Kawoq Maya Health Alliance, to deliver high quality health care to indigenous Maya communities in their preferred (Mayan) language.
+She attended medical school in the borderland region of New Mexico at Burrell College of Osteopathic Medicine, and completed her residency training in Family Medicine and her fellowship in Addiction Medicine at Ventura County Medical Center in Ventura, California.
+She serves on a national task force to improve health equity in opioid use disorder treatment for the Academic Society of Addiction Medicine, and teaches an addiction medicine course at the Keck School of Medicine.
+She is continuously inspired by marginalized and underserved populations, and spends most of her clinical time on the streets of Los Angeles, providing wrap-around primary care and addiction medicine services to her patients in their encampments.

 Collapse Bibliographic